rishichawda/rishikc.com/src/content/blog/architecting-react-applications/index.md

 <br/>

 ## But wait..
-There's more!!
+There's more to architecting react applications!!

 Yes, I haven't forgotten about reducers, the lengthy sagas, services, a ton of action creators and what not!
 But that's for the [second part of this article](/articles/architecting-react-applications-redux-store-services-and-sagas/) since I don't want it to become too long and exhausting to read.
 Also, this first part might serve as a good starting point for beginners or other fellow developers who are new to React development.

 <br/>

 *Did you like this article?
 Or did I miss something?
-Is there something that you have that can be added to this -- that can make it even better?*
+Is there something that you have that can be added to this article -- that can make it even better?*

-*Please leave a comment below or you can also contact me through my social media profiles listed [here](/).*
+*Please leave a comment below or you can also contact me through my [social media profiles](/).*

 *Thank you for reading!* 😄